 City buses can be found throughout Vienna and can provide a quick way to get around if there isn’t traffic.
 If you aren’t investing in a transportation ticket, tickets for the bus are relatively affordable.

 I used the straßenbahn most often when getting around the city.
 It’s essentially a tram that can get you throughout the city.
-While it’s not as quick as the U-Bahn, it provides you a great ride to get where you want to go.
+While it’s not as quick as the U-Bahn, it provides you with a great ride to get where you want to go.
 Plus, because it’s above ground, you can enjoy the sights of Vienna during your ride.

 To save money during your 3 days in Vienna, if you know you’ll be using public transportation, you need to purchase one of these tickets!
 I suggest buying the 72-hour ticket for three days in Vienna, but if you know that you won’t need to use public transportation every day, then purchase one of the other ones.